ramesaliyev/hello-java/05 - general notes.md

       - At compile time, Java knows which method to invoke by checking the method signatures.
 So, this is called compile time polymorphism or static binding.
     - `runtime polymorphism (dynamic binding)`: **method overriding**
       - A call to an overridden method is resolved at runtime.
 As the method to call is determined at runtime, this is called dynamic binding or late binding.
 ---
+`Iterable` -> `Collection` -> `List` -> `ArrayList`
+- `Iterable` *interface*
+  - just defines the `iterator()` method
+- `Collection` *interface*
+  - has a very simple contract - it implies basically only that you have a bunch of elements, you can add and remove elements, check whether the collections contains a specific element, and iterate over them.
+- `List` *interface*
+  - has in its contract that the elements have an order that will not change except through explicit manipulation, that you can `get()` the n'th element, that `add()` puts new elements at the end, etc.
+- `ArrayList` *class*
+  - is just a concrete implementation of `List` and should never be used in an API.
+Its usage should only ever be an implementation detail (unless you have some very specific requirements).
+---
+- `Autoboxing`:
+  - Converting a primitive value into an object of the corresponding wrapper class is called autoboxing.
+For example, converting int to Integer class.
+The Java compiler applies autoboxing when a primitive value is:
+    - Passed as a parameter to a method that expects an object of the corresponding wrapper class.
+    - Assigned to a variable of the corresponding wrapper class.
+- `Unboxing`:
+  - Converting an object of a wrapper type to its corresponding primitive value is called unboxing.
+For example conversion of Integer to int.
+The Java compiler applies unboxing when an object of a wrapper class is:
+    - Passed as a parameter to a method that expects a value of the corresponding primitive type.
+    - Assigned to a variable of the corresponding primitive type.
+---
 - use `cmd + n`; `generate menu` to quickly generate getters and setters
 - use `cmd + p`; to bring up parameter hints for methods calls